allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 to right).
 Sometimes the team gets blocked.
 In this situation you can add or move an event and place it in an obviously wrong place.
 Your error will be fixed quickly and help the team to move on.

-### How to help participants to discover more?
+### How to help participants discover more?

-And the answer is simple &mdash; by asking questions.
+The answer is simple &mdash; by asking questions.
 There are some useful questions that you can ask when discussing almost every event, e.g.:

-- Why did this event happened?
+- Why did this event happen?
 - What are the consequences of this event?
 - What has to / needs to happen next?